kotelnikov/mgos_telegram/README.md

 For using this library you have to provide firstly the connectivity to the internet for your IOT device by using the connection to the [Wi-Fi network](https://mongoose-os.com/docs/mongoose-os/api/net/wifi.md) or by using the connection to the [Cellular network](https://mongoose-os.com/docs/mongoose-os/api/net/pppos.md).

-Please pay attention the library is in "alpha" version, so any issues or suggestions are welcomed!!! )))
+Please pay attention the library is in "alpha" version and have a lot of terminal output from any functions for debugging purposes.
+Any issues or suggestions are welcomed! )))

 ## How to use the library
 ### Include the library and configure it for your project